dhanushkorada/Smart-Logistics/README.md

 - Utilizes reed switch sensor for monitoring door lock status
 - Implements MQTT communication protocol for data transmission
 - Stores sensor data in a MongoDB database using Node-RED server
-- No Arduino used; ESP32 microcontroller directly connected to sensors

 ## Components
 - ESP32 microcontroller